Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

     If using an automatic bed probe, first follow the klipper docs for [Probe Calibration](https://www.klipper3d.org/Probe_Calibrate.html).

     If your printer has bed leveling springs, run the `BED_SCREWS_ADJUST` command and use either a 0.10 mm feeler gauge or a sheet of A4 paper to adjust the bed to be in parallel with the gantry.
+Do this even if you have an automatic leveling probe installed.

     The above have been completed, make a cube in your slicer.
 Scale it to approximately half of the total size of your bed, then unlock the scaling and change the z height to be equal to the height of your first layer.
 Run the print while sitting infront of your printer.
 As the print progresses, use the babystepping feature found in your web interface to iteratively raise or lower the bed until your layer lines look perfect.
 Once you reach a point you are happy with you can either let the print complete or cancel the print.
 Pull the layer of filament off of the bed and inspect the underside to make sure that your final adjustment is correct.
 Run `Z_OFFSET_APPLY_PROBE` then `SAVE_CONFIG` to save your new z-offset.